BRP Amelia Gordon: Construction

 MV Susitna being outfitted in Ketchikan for delivery to Anchorage.

 The ferry is a one-of-a-kind, ice-capable vessel that can transition from barge to twin-hulled ship, designed by Guido, Perla & Associates based on a concept by Lockheed-Martin Corporation for the Office of Naval Research as a half-sized prototype for a military vessel.

 Susitna was built by Alaska Ship and Drydock, Inc., in Ketchikan.
 Design and construction costs were funded by the United States Navy Office of Naval Research to study the technology for its potential as a new type of expeditionary landing craft, also called an "E-craft".

 The keel laying for the ship which was eventually named after the Susitna River was held on August 24, 2006.
 Senator Lisa Murkowski was the ship sponsor.

 Susitna was launched in April 2010.
-She was formally christened as the MV Susitna in June 11, 2010.
+She was formally christened as the MV Susitna on June 11, 2010.

 The vessel is 59 m long and has a capacity is 129 passengers and 20 automobiles.
 Her design incorporates lift technology that allows changing from the Small Waterplane Area Twin Hull (SWATH) mode to barge mode by lowering or raising her center deck.